Grisy-98/belly-button-challenge/README.md

 https://rawcdn.githack.com/Grisy-98/belly-button-challenge/6b59cc17330c02caa16d27b3f3b74934ab370fe6/index.html

-To create this link, I copied and pasted the
+To create this link, I went to the site raw.githack.com and then I copied and pasted the permalink of the index.html.
+By doing that, the site generates a link where the html is shown without needing to download the code and then run the html locally.